adina/adina.github.com/_posts/2012-12-29-newbie-advice.md

 ## 1. Commit (and stop whining)

 You'd think years of experience of trying new things would prepare me that learning new things is hard, but I still get frustrated at how long it takes for me to become efficient at new adventures.
-Learning to use my computer in new way and transforming into Adina2.0 was no different.
+Learning to use my computer in new ways and transforming into Adina2.0 was no different.

-The first thing I had to do was to commit to doing things the way I already knew how to do them and to start from ground zero.
+The first thing I had to do was commit to doing things at ground zero even though I already knew how to do them a different way.
 In bioinformatics land, this meant for me to stop using my Finder (the equivalent to Windows Explorer on PCs), Excel, and any graphical-interface easy-to-use software on my computer.

 To Adina1.0, don't worry that you could have sorted that list in 10 seconds in Excel, and it took you half a day to write that sorting program because now you can sort a million lists in ten seconds and someone pays you for it.